Nanzhao: Invasion of Annan

 Shilong attacked Annan again in 863, occupying it for three years.
 With the aid of locals, Nanzhao invaded with an army of 50,000 and besieged Annan's capital Songping in mid-January.
 On 20 January, the defenders led by Cai Xi killed a hundred of the besiegers.
 Five days later, Cai Xi captured, tortured, and killed a group of besiegers known as the Púzǐ or Wangjuzi (according to some historians, the Puzi were ancestors of the Wa people.
 Description about them is indefinite).
 A local official named Liang Ke was related to them, and defected as a result.
 On 28 January, a Nanzhao Buddhist monk, possibly from the Indian continent, was wounded by an arrow while strutting to and fro naked outside the southern walls.
-On 14 February, Cai Xi shot down 200 Puzi and over 30 horses using a mounted crossbow from the walls.
+On 14 February, Cai Xi shot down 200 Wangjuzi and over 30 horses using a mounted crossbow from the walls.
 By 28 February, most of Cai Xi's followers had perished, and he himself had been wounded several times by arrows and stones.
 The Nanzhao commander, Yang Sijin, penetrated the inner city.
 Cai Xi tried to escape by boat, but it capsized midstream, drowning him.
 The 400 remaining defenders wanted to flee as well, but could not find any boats, so they chose to make a last stand at the eastern gate.
 Ambushing a group of Nanzhao cavalry, they killed over 2,000 Nanzhao troops and 300 horses before Yang sent reinforcements from the inner city.
 After taking Songping, Nanzhao laid siege to Junzhou (modern Haiphong).
-A Nanzhao and rebel fleet of 4,000 men led by a native chieftain named Zhu Daogu (朱道古) was attacked by a local commander, who rammed their vessels and sank 30 boats, drowning them.
+A Nanzhao force of 4,000 men and 2,000 local rebels led by a native chieftain named Zhu Daogu (朱道古) sailed to Junzhou on hundreds of small boats, but they were attacked by a local commander who rammed their vessels and sank 30 boats, drowning them.
 In total, the invasion destroyed Chinese armies in Annan numbering over 150,000.
 Although initially welcomed by the locals in ousting Tang control, Nanzhao turned on them, ravaging the local population and countryside.
 Both Chinese and Vietnamese sources note that the Annanese locals fled to the mountains to avoid destruction.

-A government-in-exile for the protectorate was established in Haimen (near modern-day Hạ Long).
-Ten thousand soldiers from Shandong and all other armies of the Tang empire were called and concentrating at Halong Bay for reconquering Annan.
+A government-in-exile for the protectorate was established in Haimen (near modern-day Hạ Long) under the leadership of Song Rong.
+Ten thousand soldiers from Shandong and all other armies of the Tang empire were called and concentrating at Halong Bay under the command of Kang Chengxin for reconquering Annan.
 A supply fleet of 1,000 ships from Fujian was organized.
+In early 864, Song Rong was replaced with Zhang Yin, who was given command of 25,000 soldiers for retaking Annan. however, Kang was engaged in heavy fighting with Nanzhao and Zhang was afraid to advance.
+Zhang was replaced by Gao Pian in the autumn of 864.